0x1eef/bones/README.md

 The bones utility is written in POSIX shell and can clone, update, and install skeletons derived from a git repository.
-It is inspired by a similar concept from UNIX operating systems, where a skeleton directory can serve as the basis for a new user's
+It is inspired by a similar concept from UNIX operating systems &mdash;
+where a skeleton directory can serve as the basis for a new user's
 ${HOME} directory.